Nier: Automata: Additional media

 During Nier: Automatas six-month pre-production period, Yoko created a musical stage play called YoRHa, which was performed in 2014.
 Set in the same universe as Nier: Automata, it acts as a backstory for the characters A2 and Anemone.
 While the stage play predates the revelation of Nier: Automata, the play's writer Asakusa Kaoru stated it would not exist without Yoko's vision for the world of Nier: Automata.
 Yoko created the basic scenario while Kaoru wrote the script.
 For later productions, Yoko revised Asakusa's script to simplify the plot.
 He described the play as a spin-off of the overall universe.
 The team worked on additional stage productions including an all-male spin-off, a musical version, and a revised version of the original.

 Multiple novels based on the in-game universe were written by Yoko and Jun Eishima, a regular collaborator for supplementary material related to the Drakengard series.
 The Black Box Collector's Edition included a novella retelling the events of Nier from the perspectives of characters Devola and Popola.
 Long Story Short is a novelization of the game's main events with additional commentary from the characters through monologues.
 Short Story Long is a compilation of earlier short stories in the Nier continuity, along with new stories related to the characters of Nier: Automata.
 These two novels were published in North America by Viz Media.
 YoRHa Boys, which is based on the male spin-off stage play, was written by Eishima and supervised by Yoko; it follows a group of male YoRHa units that are put into an experiment to collect behavioral data.

 The stage play was adapted into a manga called YoRHa Pearl Harbor Descent Record, which began serialization on Square Enix's Manga UP! online manga service.
 Megumu Soramichi illustrated the manga and Yoko supervised the story.
 Square Enix published the first volume of the manga in North America on December 13, 2022.
 During the fifth anniversary livestream of Nier: Automata, an anime television series based on the game was announced.
 It is produced by Square Enix and Aniplex, and animated by A-1 Pictures.
-The series, entitled Ver1.1a, premiered on January 7, 2023.
+The series, entitled Ver1.1a, ran from 2023 to 2024 split across two cours.